NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       Non-Discrimination, both developed by the Dutch government, assess discriminatory practice mainly by asking questions that are meant to stimulate self-reflection.
-      It does not provide answers or concrete guidelines how to realise ethical algorithms.\n\nWe believe a case-based and context sensitive approach is indispensible for a practical approach to ethical algorithms.
+      It does not provide answers or concrete guidelines how to realise ethical algorithms.\n\nWe believe a case-based and context sensitive approach is indispensible to a practical approach to ethical algorithms.
 We should not expect top-down regulation and legislation to solve all ethical problems in AI and machine learning.
 Taking all contested algorithmic cases to court is practically infeasible.
 More importantly,